 We have spent a lot of time simply ambling our neighbourhood near Bab Doukkala – and we’ve had just as engaging a time as we have on previous stays when we’ve raced around Marrakech doing all the sights.

-Marrakech is just one of those cities that is a constant delight.
-From dawn until sunset when the main square really comes to life there is non-stop action.
-And any direction you move from the square into the labyrinthine lanes you might come across a silverware market, a string of leathermakers, dessert-makers or a little tea shop where locals come and while away in the shade during the hottest part of the day.
+And any direction you move, from the square into the labyrinthine lanes you might come across a silverware market, a string of leather-makers, dessert-makers or a little tea shop where locals come and while away the hottest part of the day the in the shade.

 The colour, the action, the movement, it has it all for a photographer, particularly if you travel light on the cameras and keep your eyes peeled for photo opportunities.
 Now, if you had that kind of colour in your ’hood, you wouldn’t want to leave here either, would you?

-You are right.
+1. You are right.
 I definitely wouldn’t want to leave with that kind of color in my every day life.
 Gorgeous pictures!!
 Thank you for giving us a peak into local life.

-Thanks Lola, I was waiting to get some better weather (it’s been rubbish!), but I thought that a very raw set would do the place justice.
+2. Thanks Lola, I was waiting to get some better weather (it’s been rubbish!), but I thought that a very raw set would do the place justice.
 Make hay while the sun shines is a good motto for your budding Matador photographers!
 Really appreciate your comment ‘cos I know you have taste ;)

-No way!
+3. No way!
 Should I do a post of freaking fantastic signs in the souq?
 Or will you do your own?
 You’ll love it!

 PS: LOL @ your post: Paris Practique :: Packing